(a) Noticing, Balloting, and Claims in Chapter 11 Cases with More than 300 Creditors

 (b) Noticing Agent

-A Noticing Agent shall distribute notices as directed by the Court and provide proof of service information to the Debtor.
-That information shall be filed as established by the Agreement or the Employment Order.
+A Noticing Agent shall distribute notices as directed by the Court and provide to the Debtor proof of service that shall be filed as established by the Agreement or the Employment Order.

 (c) Claims Agent

 If a Claims Agent is to be employed, the Agreement or Employment Order shall: